Choose a program

-Sports medicine clinic- Athletic trainers work with patient treatment and rehabilitation, provide athletic training coverage for a high school or college and conduct coaches' workshops and other sports medicine educational programs.
+- Sports medicine clinics.
+Athletic trainers work with patients, providing treatment and rehabilitation, providing athletic training coverage for a high school or college, and conducting coaches' workshops and other sports medicine educational programs.

-College level - athletic trainer covers practice sessions and home and away competitions, supervises the educational experiences of student trainers, and may teach sports medicine classes.
+- Colleges.
+Athletic trainers cover practice sessions and home and away competitions, supervise the educational experiences of athletic training students, and may teach athletic training education classes.

-Professional level-athletic trainers work year-round with male and female professional sports teams, including football, basketball, baseball, and hockey.
+- Professional sports teams.
+Athletic trainers work year-round with male and female professional sports teams, such as football, basketball, baseball, hockey and more.

-The field of athletic training has grown very large.
-In addition to sports teams, companies have started to hire athletic trainers as a service to employees.
-Employment can also be found in the armed forces, dance companies, sales and as physician extenders.
+The field of athletic training has grown very large in the last 20 years.
+In addition to sports teams, companies have started to hire athletic trainers as a medical service to employers and their employees.
+Employment can also be found in the armed forces, dance companies, medical sales and as physician extenders.

-Salary is dependent upon many factors: level of education, employment setting, and experience.
-According to the 2005 National Athletic Trainer's Association salary survey, average salaries ranged from $28,495 to $63,568.
-The benefits you receive as an athletic trainer may include a paid vacation, health insurance and a pension plan.
+The benefits you receive as an athletic trainer may include paid vacation, health insurance and a pension plan.